-Continued monitoring of the established electrofishing sections in Silver Bow Creek will be one of the best ways to assess fish response to ongoing remediation and restoration efforts as well as other factors such as drought and nutrient loading.
+Continued monitoring of the established electrofishing sections in Silver Bow Creek still remains one of the best ways to assess fish response to ongoing remediation and restoration efforts as well as other factors such as drought and nutrient loading.
 Fish sampling in the Rocker, Ramsay and Below German Gulch Sections should be repeated annually, and sampling at the sections added in 2005 at Father Sheehan Park and at Lower Area One should also be continued.
-Additionally, adding new sample sections downstream of German Gulch will be necessary as remediation activities continue to move downstream.
+Additionally, adding and repeating new sample sections downstream of German Gulch such as the one above the Highway 1 crossing near Opportunity (added in 2008) will be necessary as remediation activities continue to move downstream.

 Seasonal fish movements throughout the Silver Bow Creek watershed may result in problems interpreting trends with fish populations.
 Electrofishing surveys during the fall (spring and fall below German Gulch) provide a snapshot of the fishery status during a specific point in time, but fish mortality during one season may be masked by fish migration during another.
-It is recommended that a caged fish study be developed and implemented to determine mortality rates of sensitive and/or pollution tolerant species at various locations in the watershed.
-Additionally, a tagged fish study may also provide beneficial information on how fishing move throughout the upper Silver Bow Creek watershed.
+A fish tagging and radiotelemetry study would provide beneficial information on how fish are utilizing and moving in the Silver Bow Creek watershed.
+A study of this sort is planned for the area beginning in spring of 2009.
+A graduate student from Montana State University would conduct the study with assistance from Montana Fish, Wildlife and Parks.
+The results of this multi-year project should yield some interesting and important results related to fish movement and behavior in the Silver Bow Creek watershed.